Search the best hotels in Cordoba, Andalucia

 About Cordoba, Andalucia

 Cordoba's most famous sight, and one of the most famous sites in all of Andalusia, is the Mezquita, a gorgeous building of Moorish design which sits atop the whole city.
 Built as a mosque it then became a shared place of worship, then reverted back to being solely a mosque, and was then converted into a cathedral.
-Wonderfully the beauty of its architecture has prevented it from being razed and a more traditionally shaped cathedral being built.
-And despite its conversions this is still one of the best places in Andalusia to come to learn more about the region's Islamic history.
+Wonderfully, the beauty of its architecture has prevented it from being razed and a more traditionally shaped cathedral being built.
+And, despite its conversions, this is still one of the best places in Andalusia to come to learn more about the region's Islamic history.

 The historic quarter spreads out around the Mezquita.
 Many of the oldest and most interesting cafes and boutiques can be found along the especially tiny alleyways of the Jewish quarter to the west and north.
 This part of town was built in the Middle Ages, and it has a warren of fascinating buildings to discover.

-If you're looking for nightlife head out into modern Cordoba, around the station.
+If you're looking for nightlife then head out into modern Cordoba, around the station.
 Some of the restaurants and bars here have become tourist destinations in their own right.

-The Best Places to Stay in Cordoba
+The Best places to stay in Cordoba

 For Something Special